Evolutionarily Stable (Mis)specifications: Theory and Applications: Additional Results for Section

 \subsection{Subjective Best Response and Misspecified Inference}

-In order to determine which theories (i.e., perceptions of $\kappa$) are stable against rival theories, we must characterize the relevant equilibrium zeitgeists.
+In order to determine which models (i.e., perceptions of $\kappa$) are stable against rival models, we must characterize the relevant equilibrium zeitgeists.
 This section develops a number of preliminary results that relate beliefs about the game parameters to best responses, and conversely strategy profiles to the KL-divergence minimizing inferences.
 The proofs of these results appear in the Online Appendix \ref{sec:omitted_proofs}.

 We begin by proving the result alluded to in Section \ref{sec:LQN}: every agent's inferences about the state and about opponent's signal are linear functions of her own signal.
 The linear coefficient on the latter increases with the correlation parameter $\kappa$. \begin{lem} There exists a strictly increasing function $\psi(\kappa),$ with $\psi(0)>0$ and $\psi(1)=1,$ so that $\mathbb{E}_{\kappa}[s_{-i}\mid s_{i}]=\psi(\kappa)\cdot s_{i}$ for all $s_{i}\in\mathbb{R},$ $\kappa\in[0,1].$ Also, there exists a strictly positive $\gamma\in\mathbb{R}$ so that $\mathbb{E}_{\kappa}[\omega\mid s_{i}]=\gamma\cdot s_{i}$ for all $s_{i}\in\mathbb{R}$, $\kappa\in[0,1].$ \end{lem} Linearity of $\mathbb{E}[\omega\mid s_{i}]$ and $\mathbb{E}[s_{-i}\mid s_{i}]$ in $s_{i}$ allows us explicitly characterize the corresponding linear best responses, given beliefs about $\kappa$ and elasticity $r$.
 For $Q_{i},Q_{-i}$ (not necessarily linear) strategies in the stage game and $\mu\in\Delta(\Theta(\kappa))$, let $U_{i}(Q_{i},Q_{-i};\mu)$ be $i$'s subjective expected utility from playing $Q_{i}$ against $Q_{-i},$ under the belief $\mu.$ \begin{lem} For $\alpha_{-i}$ a linear strategy, $U_{i}(\alpha_{i},\alpha_{-i};\mu)=\mathbb{E}[s_{i}^{2}]\cdot\left(\alpha_{i}\gamma-\frac{1}{2}\hat{r}\alpha_{i}^{2}-\frac{1}{2}\hat{r}\psi(\kappa)\alpha_{i}\alpha_{-i}-\frac{1}{2}\alpha_{i}^{2}\right)$ for every linear strategy $\alpha_{i},$ where $\hat{r}=\int r\ d\mu(r,\kappa,\sigma_{\zeta})$ is the mean of $\mu$'s marginal on elasticity.
 For $\kappa\in[0,1]$ and $r>0$, $\alpha_{i}^{BR}(\alpha_{-i};\kappa,r):=\frac{\gamma-\frac{1}{2}r\psi(\kappa)\alpha_{-i}}{1+r}$ best responds to $\alpha_{-i}$ among all (possibly non-linear) strategies $Q_{i}:\mathbb{R}\to\mathbb{R}$ for all $\sigma_{\zeta}>0$. \end{lem} Lemma \ref{lem:BR} shows that $\alpha_{i}^{BR}(\alpha_{-i};\kappa,r)$ is not only the best-responding linear strategy when opponent plays $\alpha_{-i}$ and $i$ believes in correlation parameter $\kappa$ and elasticity $r$, it is also optimal among the class of all strategies $Q_{i}(s_{i})$ against the same opponent play and under the same beliefs.